Service

 +

 We coordinate, we do not replace.
 Your broker continues to file new entries.
-We layer the recovery work on top: pulling entry data through the ACE Portal, preparing claim packages, filing drawback and refund claims, and responding to CBP requests.
-Brokers without a dedicated drawback specialist often welcome the support, and we hand off any operational pieces back to the broker for ongoing entries once the recovery program is running smoothly.
+We layer the drawback program on top: pulling entry data through the ACE Portal, preparing claim packages, filing in ACE as the drawback filer of record, and responding to CBP requests.
+Brokers without a dedicated drawback specialist often welcome the support, and we hand operational pieces back to the broker for ongoing entries once the recurring program is running smoothly.

-Talk to Us About Your Duty Drawback & IEEPA Refund Opportunity
+Talk to Us About Your Duty Drawback Opportunity

-Talk to Us About Your Duty Drawback & IEEPA Refund Opportunity
+Talk to Us About Your Duty Drawback Opportunity

-Talk to Us About Your Duty Drawback & IEEPA Refund Opportunity
+Talk to Us About Your Duty Drawback Opportunity

-Tell us about your import volume, IEEPA tariff exposure, and export flows.
+Tell us about your import volume, export flows, and current customs broker setup.
 We will reply within one business day with whether there is a recoverable claim and a proposed next step.

 Email Us